lammps/lammps/doc/src/Speed_kokkos.rst

 speedup (see the KOKKOS :doc:`package <package>` command).
 Using CUDA MPS is recommended in this scenario.

-Using a CUDA-aware MPI library is highly recommended.
-CUDA-aware MPI use can be avoided by using :doc:`-pk kokkos cuda/aware no <package>`.
+Using a GPU-aware MPI library is highly recommended.
+GPU-aware MPI use can be avoided by using :doc:`-pk kokkos gpu/aware no <package>`.
 As above for multi-core CPUs (and no GPU), if N is the number of physical cores/node, then the number of MPI tasks/node should not exceed N.